splewis/get5/documentation/docs/installation.md

     23. Contains the [phase configuration files](../configuration#phase-configuration-files) for Get5.
     24. The default SourceMod config file and Warmode (included with SourceMod) configs.
 You can ignore these files.
     25. The rest of these folders are already in your `csgo` directory.
+    26. :warning: The `basebans.smx` plugin conflicts with Get5's [map selection](../veto) system and should not be installed.
+Remove this file or move it to the `disabled` folder.

 !!! success "So far, so good..."